mangeshkokse/Terraform/TerraformQA.md

 - **Adopt Existing Infrastructure**: When you have existing infrastructure created manually or through other tools that you now want Terraform to manage without recreating it.
 - **Migration to Terraform**: Import existing resources during a migration to a fully Terraform-managed infrastructure.

+# Q. Structural Data Types.
+A structural type allows multiple values of several distinct types to be grouped together as a single value.
+List contains multiple values of the same type while objects can contain multiple values of different types.

+## collect again important questios like state file and locking system etc also refer first pdf.